geraldWilliam/Diver/README.md

 ### Navigation

-This example app centralizes navigation in a Navigator type.
-SwiftUI offers a flexible solution for navigation in `NavigationStack` and `NavigationPath`.
+This example project centralizes navigation in a Navigator type.
+The application has tab-based navigation and each tab hosts a navigation stack. `NavigationStack` and `NavigationPath` are the key components in SwiftUI navigation.
+The path is bound to the stack.
+It updates automatically in response to interactions and also allows direct modification of navigation state from code.
 The NavigationStack must be created in the view layer but the Navigator provides a globally available type (via injection in the Environment) that can create content for navigation destinations and append values to the app‘s navigation path to prompt navigation programmatically.

 #### Push / Pop